2024 United States presidential election in Tennessee: Shelby County

 Shelby County, home to Memphis, and the most populated county in Tennessee voted decisively for Kamala Harris, who received 61.8% of the vote.
 The county has not supported a Republican presidential candidate since George H. W. Bush in 1988.
 Harris’s win in the county was driven largely by the predominantly black, Democratic-leaning population of Memphis, which forms the county's urban core.

 Trump performed best in Shelby County’s eastern white suburbs, including Bartlett, Collierville, and Germantown which tend to lean more conservative.
-He also did well in northern parts of the county, including Millington, reflecting the stark demographic and geographical divide.
+He also did well in northern parts of the county, including Millington.